Best Estate Agents. Basildon

 In practice, a meaningful number of agents quote deliberately high to win the listing, then push the seller to reduce the asking price four to six weeks in when interest hasn't materialised.
 By that point the listing has been on the market long enough to look stale, serious buyers who saw it at the original price have moved on, and the eventual achieved price ends up lower than if it had been priced realistically from day one.

 Side-by-side valuations through ValuQ surface this pattern instantly.
-When one agent's number is meaningfully higher than the other two with similar reasoning, that's usually over-quoting.
+When one agent's number is meaningfully higher than the others with similar reasoning, that's usually over-quoting.
 Not special market insight.
 The agent who explains their number with specific recent comparable sales and current buyer demand is more likely the honest one.
 The agent who just ‘feels’ the market is high is the one to be cautious of.

 Six mistakes Basildon homeowners make when choosing an agent